TobiasNissen/log4shell-poc/README.md

 The vulnerable application is a simple login component which logs the username and password when login fails, using a vulnerable version of the Log4j logging framework.
 The application is used to show how an attacker's capabilities can be restricted with a simple sandboxed execution environment, defined by the system calls that the application is allowed to make.

-The code has only been tested on Ubuntu 22.04.
+The code has only been tested on Ubuntu 22.04, using User Mode Linux.

 ## Requirements
 The Maven project management tool has been used to compile the vulnerable application.
 However, testing the proof-of-concept should be possible without compiling